Estimated price per pack

 Eggplant can be baked, braised, boiled, fried, grilled, roasted, sauted, stewed.
 When young, the skin is delicious and edible; older eggplants should be peeled.
 The flesh discolors quickly therefore it is advised to cut just before using.
 When cutting or chopping it, use a stainless-steel knife, since carbon-steel utensils can cause discoloration and a bitter aftertaste.

-Eggplants matches well wit aioli, anchovies, bacon, balsamic vinegar, basil, bechamel sauce, bread crumbs, capers, cream, cumin, garlic, goats cheese, Gruyere, ham, lamb, lemon, mint, Mozzarella, mushrooms olive oil, olives, onions, oregano, Parmesan, parsley, peppers, pesto, pine nuts, rice, Ricotta, rosemary, shallots, thyme, tomatoes, walnuts, yogurt, zucchini.
+Eggplants matches well with aioli, anchovies, bacon, ham, lamb, balsamic vinegar, basil, bechamel sauce, bread crumbs, capers, cream, cumin, garlic, goats cheese, Gruyere, Mozzarella, Parmesan, Ricotta, lemon, mint, mushrooms, olive oil, olives, onions, oregano, parsley, peppers, pesto, pine nuts, rice, rosemary, shallots, thyme, tomatoes, walnuts, yogurt, zucchini.

 Be the first to review this product